-• Child was in the care of a grandparent, aunt/uncle, or another relative in the relative's home.

-f.
-Child's home, non-relative
+• Child was in the care of a grandparent, aunt/uncle, or another relative in the relative's home f.
+Child's home, non-relative g.
+Child's home, relative h.
+Other/Don't know

-• Child looked after in own home by a nanny or a regular baby-sitter (exclude occasional evenings), who is unrelated to the child.
+Child looked after in own home by a nanny or a regular baby-sitter (exclude occasional evenings), who is unrelated to the child.